xmyhhh/SR-Metrics/README.md

 ## Note
 - Please ensure that SR and GT are the same size.
-- Please note that the code is still in testing and the code can change dramatically.
-If you find any bugs or have any suggestions, please feel free to contact me.
-My e-mail: xmycissy@outlook.com

 ## Reference
 The code is based on [SPSR](https://github.com/Maclory/SPSR)  and [BIQT](https://github.com/dsoellinger/blind_image_quality_toolbox).